top of page

 Speedie Readies in School

 "Ten Minutes a Day, With a TA!
-Word Mapping Mastery starts with Sound Play."
+Word Mapping Mastery starts with Speech Sound Play."

-Speedie Readies can be implemented across the primary school by a teaching assistant, with no prior training required.
+Speedie Readies with Phonemies is implemented across the primary school by a teaching assistant, no prior training required.

 Speedie Readies with Miss Emma - Emma Hartnell-Baker